godotengine/godot-docs/tutorials/vr/developing_for_oculus_quest.rst

 .. image:: img/quest_project_settings.png

-Then go into the export menu and configure a new Android export. if you still haven't gone through the :ref:`doc_exporting_for_android` page do it now.
+Then go into the export menu and configure a new Android export.
+If you still haven't gone through the :ref:`doc_exporting_for_android` page do it now.
 If you didn't you'll have some red messages on this screen.